-Get your routine vaccines and immunizations administered at your local pharmacy.
+Get your routine vaccines, travel vaccines, and specialty vaccines administered at your local pharmacy.

 Review your health history with a pharmacist to receive your vaccine.
 Book an appointment, or walk-in for same day care.